 In May 2013 David Smith traveled from Canada, towing a small replica of Noah’s Ark, visiting many works in Mexico.
 Martin and Minerva drove 60 miles from Ciudad Delicias to the capital city of Chihuahua to see the ark.
-Starting in August 2013, Gilberto Torrens, accompanied at times by other believers from Chihuahua, began regular visits to Delicias.
+Starting in August 2013, regular visits began to Delicias.
 In May 2013 Minerva was saved, and a few days later her husband professed as well.
 Regular meetings are held in a rented hall, and late last year Rodolfo was saved in a gospel series.
 This past March his brother Octavio was also saved, and they, too, have been baptized.

 Cancún, Quintana Roo